sajidmohammed88/robinhood-csharp/README.md

 # Getting Started
 1. Make sure that the console project is set to "Set as statup project"
-2. Vérify userName, password .. in appsettings.json file
+2. Verify userName, password .. in appsettings.json file
 3. Call routes for test.